yoshitomo-matsubara/torchdistill/configs/official/ilsvrc2012/yoshitomo-matsubara/nlp-oss2023/README.md

 ```

 ## Configuration
-The configuration and log files in this directory are used for either 1) distributed training on 3 GPUs or
+The configuration and log files in this directory are used for distributed training on 3 GPUs.
-2) training on 1 GPU that resulted in better accuracy.

-You can find configuration and log files for both 1) and 2) in `imagenet.zip`.

 ### Models
 - Teacher: ResNet-34